jgraham0325/land-register-api-docs/docs/api-documentation/V1.17/index.md

 <code>GET /users/{username}</code>

 Returns the UserResponse associated with the base 64 encoded username provided.
+An optional <code>swaCode</code> query param can be provided by contractors to see the associated workstreams available to them for a particular organisation.
 {: .govuk-body}

 #### Get workstream